celery/pytest-celery/.github/ISSUE_TEMPLATE/Bug-Report.md

 ---
 name: Bug Report
-about: Is something wrong with Pytest Celery?
+about: Is something wrong with pytest-celery?
 title: ''
 labels: 'bug'
 assignees: ''